Digital-Avatars-and-Robotics/MUDxGodot/README.md

 Easy way to connect MUD with godot.
 This project works with Web only.

 ## TL;DR
-In this project we are wraping MUD functions in class and connecting them to godot using [JavaScriptBridge](https://docs.godotengine.org/en/latest/classes/class_javascriptbridge.html)
+In this project we are wraping MUD functions in class, compiling MUD client package to mudule and connecting it to godot using [JavaScriptBridge](https://docs.godotengine.org/en/latest/classes/class_javascriptbridge.html)

 ## Prequisites